vl35c/parsnip/data/test.md

 `text_object` - string to be offset

 ---
-`activate(self)` - sets the button's state to active
+`activate(self)` - sets the buttons state to active

 ---
-`deactivate(self)` - sets the button's state to inactive and resets some other fields
+`deactivate(self)` - sets the buttons state to inactive and resets some other fields

 ---
 `get_buttons(self) -> list[Button]` - returns a list of all of the generated buttons